piqnt/stage.js/doc/api.md

   // Defined as ratio of parent's width/height alignX : 0,
   alignY : 0,
-  // Pin point on self used for positioning,
+  // Pin point on self used for positioning
   // Defined as ratio of AABB or base width/height if pivoted
   // Defaults to align values
   handleX : 0,